grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Cassandra made her way up to them, weaving through the remaining crates.

-"Cassandra."
-Said Percy.
-"I'm glad you made it.
+"Cassandra," said Percy, "I'm glad you made it.
 This is Hemi Howell, Deck Boss, First Mate, Navigator, Crew Trainer, and whatever the fuck else needs to be done.
 Basically he's the one who does all the actual fucking work."

 "Nice to meet you Hemi."
 Cassandra said politely.
 Percy could have sworn if she were wearing a skirt and unburdened by all the possessions she owned she would have curtsied.

-"Genuinely glad to have you aboard."
-Said Hemi.
-"We desperately need more hands, and with you taking a watch we all might actually be able to get a little sleep on this run."
+"Genuinely glad to have you aboard," said Hemi, "we desperately need more hands, and with you taking a watch we all might actually be able to get a little sleep on this run."

 Cassandra smiled up at Hemi.

 Hemi gestured with the end of his pencil.
 "Down that ladder into the boat.
-Walk up the catwalk til you get to the main decks of the boat.
+Walk up the catwalk till you get to the main decks of the boat.
 Introduce yourself to anyone who does not look like one of these mounds."
 He nodded towards the men working on loading the explosives.
 "Ask them where the crew quarters are.
 You should be able to find an empty locker to stow your stuff in there.
 Then make your way up to the sonar compartment and hang around until someone asks you to do something."

-"Alright."
-Said Cassandra.
-"And I'll get some training at some point?"
+"Alright," said Cassandra, "and I'll get some training at some point?"

 "Not until we are under way.
 Getting the boat ready for a run takes a lot of prep, as you can see, and there is no extra time for anything but prep.
 Once we are under way there will be some downtime and I will sit with you at the sonar and show you how it works."